 You ever know anyone who hates change?
 I do.
 Not only do they do this in their personal life, but in there professional life as well.
 Technology has transformed so many aspects of business that it’s difficult to recall business before the advent of the internet.
+But not all tech in the workplace is good.

 Although it’s difficult to recall the state of computing before the internet, some people can still remember what it was like to use the three-and-a-half- inch, five-and-quarter inch, or even a Commodore 64 complete with Dot Matrix printer!